hendrix2897/hypercom/README.md

 Minimal dumb-terminal emulator with a user friendly CLI GUI.

 by Nick Patavalis (npat@efault.net)

 Fork and additions by Alex Mihail (hendrix2897)
 The latest release can be downloaded from:

 > https://github.com/hendrix2897/hypercom

-As its name suggests, *picocom* is a minimal dumb-terminal emulation program.
-It is, in principle, very much like minicom, only it's "pico" instead of "mini"!
+As its name suggests, *hypercom* is a minimal dumb-terminal emulation program.
+It is, in principle, very much like picocom (direct fork) but adds some niceties such as a minimal runtime interface informing the user of current settings like baudrate, port, etc.
+These can be modified/toggled off at will, through the use of the --q (quiet) flag.
+The build process is identical to the original picocom Makefile (make, make install) Confirmed to build on: LINUX (Debnian/Fedora/Arch), *BSD (FreeBSD), MacOS 12(arm64)

+The ORIGINAL picocom Readme follows:

 It was designed to serve as a simple, manual, modem configuration, testing, and debugging tool.
 It has also served (quite well) as a